 In addition, you will be exposed to some of the important issues of mathematics education, such as how to illustrate deep ideas simply and how to entice young minds and develop their tenacity.

-Finally, counselors help with some record keeping duties, assist the Camp Director in ensuring that the camp rules are observed, and help to organize athletic and social activities and weekend trips.
+Finally, counselors help with some record keeping duties, assist the Managing Director in ensuring that the program rules are observed, and help to organize athletic and social activities and weekend trips.

 Along with other experiences you may acquire in other summers or during term time (e.g., research, study abroad, a thesis), MathPath can help give you a very broad and attractive resume.